pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 So that was 0.5 visa, visa that you sent me, yeah, and he was also playing around with someone's as much as this particular address.
-So I see this complete history on the blockchain because I know his address.
+So **I see this complete history on the blockchain because I know his address**.
-And the clever thing then is to do, is really to use a lot of different accounts.
+And the **clever thing then is to do, is really to use a lot of different accounts**.
 So for example, clever thing,
 and that you probably did it for him was first to take one of his one million E-Cloud IT loans,